 Or MAIL this statement in the enclosed envelope.

-Renew today and make sure don’t lose access to the service that makes you look good by arming you with exactly what you need to educate yourself first and then your clients.
+Don’t delay - Renew today and make sure you don’t lose access to the service that makes you look good by arming you with exactly what you need to educate yourself first and then your clients.
 Please call our customer service team at 1-800-543-0874 with any questions.
 We look forward to continuing to serve you.

 NUA2REN